jake-w-liu/RadiationPatterns.jl/README.md

 Pat = Pattern(U, tht, phi)
 ```

-The convension for `x` associating with `theta` in degrees and `y` associating with `phi` in degrees is used thorughout when creating patterns in spherical coordinates.
+The convention for `x` associating with `theta` in degrees and `y` associating with `phi` in degrees is used throughout when creating patterns in spherical coordinates.

 ## Functions